puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_data_array.md

 This manifest would log `three` as a notice. (`$foo[1]` is a hash, and we access a key named `'third'`.)

-Arrays support negative indexing, with `-1` being the final element of the array:
+Arrays support negative indexes, with `-1` being the final element of the array:

 {% highlight ruby %}
     $foo = [ 'one', 'two', 'three', 'four', 'five' ]